vector-of-bool/vector-of-bool.github.io/_drafts/modules-doa.md

 4. There is no ordering requirement between the compilation of the "modules" `foo` and `bar`.
 They can be processed in parallel.

-Parallelization is probably the single most important aspect of increasing of build performance.
+Parallelization is probably the single most important aspect of increasing build performance.
 At this point, it isn't even something you think about when you are optimizing your build because *it is already there*.